-Pattypans are not often seen in big box stores, unlike their similar tasting brethren, zucchinis and yellow squash.
+Pattypans are not often seen in big box stores, unlike their similar-tasting brethren, zucchinis and yellow squash.
 They are even absent from the pages of cookbooks dedicated to the variety of vegetables in Community Supported Agriculture (CSA) drop-off boxes and the volumes authored by revered vegetarian chefs.

-But thanks to blossoming farmers' markets and renewed interest in local food, the scallop squash is coming back to dinner.
+But, thanks to blossoming farmers' markets and renewed interest in local food, the scallop squash is coming back to dinner.
 I recently purchased my first pattypan squash at one such farmers' market, with the advice to "stuff it."

 Though there are no recipes in my cookbooks, there are plenty on the ever-generous Internet—this squash is as versatile as they come.
-From it baking in the oven to grilling it outside on the barbecue, you can prepare pattypan in a variety of ways.
+From baking it in the oven to grilling it outside on the barbecue, you can prepare pattypan in a variety of ways.

 It has an even texture throughout and a mild flavor, allowing you to dress it up however you want.
 It is very similar to summer squash; the two are interchangeable in recipes.

 Below, you will find links to recipes and short descriptions of how to prepare the squash in the following ways:

 Pattypan is great fresh.
 You can add slices to a salad or eat them with a creamy dip.
 Here's a creative way to use it as a bowl for your dip—then, when you're finished, you can eat the bowl!